 [Back to top]

 Needlework Workshops help participants starting, fixing or finishing a knitting, crochet, needlepoint or embroidery project.
-Expert guidance is provided by Rosalie Hollingsworth and Charlotte Kastenbaum two – three Saturdays a month, September through June; and on six weekdays during the summer, on a drop-in basis.
+Expert guidance is provided by expert craftswomen, two – three Saturdays a month, September through June.
 Other craft workshops for adults are offered as grants become available.

 Friends Monthly Book Sale

-The Friends of the New Rochelle Public Library hold monthly Used Book Sales on a Friday and Saturday each month, September – June, and on a Friday in July, from 9:00 a.m. to 3:00 p.m. in the west end of the library’s lobby.
-The sales include a wide assortment of used adult and children’s books, CDs, DVDs, video and audio cassettes, paperbacks, cookbooks and gift books.
+The Friends of the New Rochelle Public Library hold monthly Used Book Sales on a Friday and Saturday each month, September – June, and on Thursdays and Fridays in July and August, from 9:00 a.m. to 3:00 p.m. in the west end of the library’s lobby.
+The sales include a wide assortment of used adult and children’s books, CDs, DVDs, and audio cassettes, paperbacks, cookbooks and gift books.
 The Friends’ popular and highly successful book sales fund the library’s extensive public programs.

 Friends Book Store